Businesses can partner with a local authority for advice on how to comply with trading standards, environmental health and fire safety legislation.

 - what you expect to get out of the partnership

 - what the objectives are, and how both parties will work together to achieve them

 - which regulatory areas you need the partnership to cover

 - how regularly you intend to meet with one another and whether these meetings need to be formal or informal

-- whether you need an inspection plan, and what kind of Primary Authority Advice you need
+- what kind of Primary Authority Advice you need

-- whether any supporting regulator needs to be consulted, for example the Health and Safety Executive and Food Standards Agency
+- whether any supporting regulator should be consulted, for example the Health and Safety Executive and Food Standards Agency

 - how the costs will be structured, and what the overall cost will be